-The same graph organization mechanism is also followed in the base overlay in order to have the same benefits with the super-peer overlay.
+The same graph organization mechanism is also followed in the base overlay in order to have the same benefits with the superpeer overlay.
 Also the purpose of the base overlay is the utilization of the uploading bandwidth of slow peers as it is the only overlay in which they transmit blocks.
-The need for inter-connections between super peers and slow peers, and the presence of super peers in the base overlay takes place in order to utilize the excess bandwidth of super peers that it is not used in the super peer overlay.
-This process provides the sufficient incoming bandwidth for the slow peers in order to acquire the whole stream in the given time constrains while optimally it utilizes the uploading bandwidth of the super peers during the operation of the system.
+The need for inter-connections between super peers and slow peers, and the presence of super peers in the base overlay has been in order to utilize the excess bandwidth of super peers that it is not used in the super peer overlay.
+This process provides the sufficient incoming bandwidth for the slow peers in order to acquire the whole stream in the given time constrains while optimally utilizing their uploading bandwidth during the operation of the system.

 Whenever a slow peer enters the base overlay it randomly selects $M_B/2$ peers from the base overlay as its neighbors.
-By doing this, a total of M_B new connections are created leaving the sum of connections in the base overlay constant.
-Similarly when a super peer enters the super-peer overlay takes as neighbors $M_S/2$ peers.
-Finally, a slow peer takes as incoming neighbors M_I peers (interconnections) from the super-peer overlay.
+By doing this, a total of $M_B$ new connections are created leaving the ratio of nodes in the overlay with the sum of connections constant.
+Similarly when a super peer enters the super-peer overlay it takes as neighbors $M_S/2$ peers.
+Finally, a slow peer takes as incoming neighbors $M_I$ peers (interconnections) from the super-peer overlay.

-On the other hand, when a peer leaves, its neighbors replace this peer with another one with probability fifty percent, except when a slow peer loses its interconnection with a super peer in which case it replaces the departed node with another one.
+On the other hand, when a peer leaves, its neighbors replace this peer with another one with probability 50 percent, except when a slow peer loses its interconnection with a super peer in which case it replaces the departed node with another one.
 The reasoning behind this mechanism is to keep the number of overlay connections constant in order to keep our streaming system unaffected from dynamic peer behavior.